russellgordon/ics3u-s1-2024-25/content/source-ics3u/shared/Concepts/Swipe Gestures and Persisting Data.md

 > [!DISCUSSION]
 >
 > 1. We add a stored property to keep track of which tab has been selected by the user.
-This ensure that when `LandingView` is reloaded, it will "stay" on whatever tab the user last selected.
+This ensures that when `LandingView` is reloaded, it will "stay" on whatever tab the user last selected.
 Otherwise, each time `LandingView` is loaded, it would default to the first tab.
 > 2. The `tag` view modifiers assign a unique identifier to each tab.
 > 3. The `TabView` has a binding to the `currentTab` stored property, so that when a new tab is selected, the stored property is updated.